Le Caire

 Sofitel Cairo Nile El Gezirah Luxury

-At the island's southern tip, surrounded by the Nile on three sides: panoramic rooms and rooftops facing the river, the city's most spectacular setting.
+At the southern tip of the island, surrounded by the Nile on three sides, offering panoramic rooms and river-facing terraces in the city's most dramatic setting.

 Check availability